 Relocation/Leave to Remove applications

 It is now increasingly common for one parent to want to take their child to live abroad with them either at the time of separation or later on.
 But choosing this significantly separate path to your ex-spouse can be complicated when children are involved.
-It is often the case that one parent disputes the idea of their children moving overseas and withholds their consent.

 With knowledge and familiarity with issues regarding relocation we can advise you of the best way to pursue your case, both for your good and the good of your child.
-We can provide you with robust court representation in the event Court action is appropriate.
+We can provide you with robust court representation in the event that Court action is appropriate.

 We can act for either party in such cases.